EOSIO/eosio.contracts/docs/01_key-concepts/05_stake.md

 ### Buy RAM

-The RAM resource must be bought using the system token, refer to the [cleos manual](https://developers.eos.io/manuals/eos/v2.0/cleos/how-to-guides/how-to-buy-ram) on how to do it via the command line interface.
+The RAM resource must be bought using the system token.
+Refer to the [cleos manual](https://developers.eos.io/manuals/eos/v2.0/cleos/how-to-guides/how-to-buy-ram) to learn how to do it via the command line interface.
 When a smart contract consumes all its allocated RAM it is not be able to store any additional information on the blockchain database until it frees some of the occupied RAM or more RAM is allocated to the smart contract account through the RAM buying process.